-- B. Components of building that have different useful lives are mainly company accommodation, main buildings, fire engineering of water and electricity, air conditioning engineering, etc., which are depreciated over 50 years, 35 years, 10 years, and 8 years, respectively. - C. Please refer to Note 8 for property, plant and equipment pledged as collateral. - D. The capitalization amount of the borrowing costs of the Group for the 3-month periods ended 31 March 2023 and 2022., and its interest rates are as follows:
+- B. Components of building that have different useful lives are mainly company accommodation, main buildings, fire engineering of water and electricity, air conditioning engineering, etc., which are depreciated over 50 years, 35~50 years, 10 years, and 8 years, respectively. - C. Please refer to Note 8 for property, plant and equipment pledged as collateral. - D. The capitalization amount of the borrowing costs of the Group for the 3-month periods ended 31 March 2024 and 2023., and its interest rates are as follows:

-Items For the three-month periods For the three-month periods ended 31 March 2023 ended 31 March 2022 Construction in progress 520 - Borrowing cost capitalization interest rate interval 1.225% -%
+Items For the three-month periods For the three-month periods ended 31 March 2024 ended 31 March 2023 Construction in progress \$1,322 520 Borrowing cost capitalization interest rate interval 1.720% 1.595%

-(6) Short-term loans
+(6) Other non-current assets